 Stabilization: The GoPro Max features GoPro’s hypersmooth 2.0 stabilization which works to completely stabilise all moving video.
 The QooCam features similar stabilization software but is not as well tested as GoPro’sback to menu ↑

 While the QooCam certainly outclasses the GoPro Max in terms of hardware its not exactly built to be an action camera.
-8K footage will allow you to create very high quality 360 videos and the ability to reframe in 4K will make for quick and easy vlog making the lack of water resistance and no damage protection means it’s not as ready for action shots.
-What really sets the QooCam apart is the ability to shoot 120fps slow motion video and the larger image sensors; both of which put the QooCam firmly in the next generation of 360 cameras.
+8K footage will allow you to create very high quality 360 videos and the ability to reframe in 4K is a first and alone makes the QooCam the camera to beat this year.
+On the other hand the lack of water resistance and no damage protection means it’s not as ready for action shots.
+What really sets the QooCam apart is the ability to shoot 120fps slow motion video, 10-bit video and the larger image sensors; all of which put the QooCam firmly in the next generation of 360 cameras.
 The GoPro Max strength lies in its dual video modes and impressive software ecosystem which allows you to edit your footage in many different ways, regardless if you are an amateur or professional.

 - Rugged Design